How to re fill your system

-The CORGI registration implies that at least one of the operatives of a company/partnership has achieved the technical proficiency in order to handle gas safely.
+The Gas Safe registration implies that at least one of the operatives of a company/partnership has achieved the technical proficiency in order to handle Gas Safely.
 It is ILLEGAL for a non-registered individual to work on any gas appliance.
-A company's CORGI registration does not guarantee fair trading or value for money, CORGI's remit is promoting and maintaining gas safety and standards.
+A company's Gas Safe registration does not guarantee fair trading or value for money, Gas Safe's remit is promoting and maintaining Gas Safety and standards.

 You must have all gas appliances inspected and certificated once per year.
 It would be advisale to have the boiler serviced periodically too.

 This is where a large quantity of preheated water is kept in a highly insulated container.
 This water is then used to indirectly (eg: by heat exchange) warm up cold water, on demand.
 If you know how an ordinary hot water cylinder works, the best way to describe a heat store is 'its a HW cylinder working in reverse'.
 The water in the cylinder is boiler fed and kept hot 24 x7; cold, usually mains fed water is passed up the primary coil and emerges at 55 degrees the other end.
 Because it's mains pressure, no shower pumps etc are equired.
 If you have a larger house one of these offers the convenience of a combi but the reliability and flow rate of a tank fed system.
 Disadvantages are space and cost.